yuta-vet/Dog-Cat-breed-indentify/README.md

 # Dog-Cat-breed-indentify
-Implementation to identify Dog &amp; Cat breed from a picture
+Implementation to identify Dog &amp; Cat breed from a picture by google colab.

 This implamantaion uses yolov5.
-The way to use yolov5 and pytorch hub is explained here. https://github.com/ultralytics/yolov5
+The way to use yolov5 and pytorch hub is explained here.

+https://github.com/ultralytics/yolov5

 The pre-trained model is used to identify the dog and cat breed.